aaren/thesis/chapters/07-dynamic-mode-decomposition.md

 # Dynamic Mode Decomposition of a Gravity Current {#sec:dmd}

+## Editorial

+I feel on top of this chapter, it just needs putting down.
+I have a good idea of the layout and what plots to look at.

+Note that I've done a big chunk of the work elsewhere
+<http://github.com/aaren/sparse_dmd>, including all the algorithmic
+details.

 ## Introduction

 We wish to investigate the internal structure of a gravity current.